pwalczysko/omero-guide-upload/docs/import-desktop-client.rst

 Step-by-step:
 -------------

-1. Open OMERO.insight and in the login dialog, click on the wrench icon \ |image8a|
+#.
+Open OMERO.insight and in the login dialog, click on the wrench icon \ |image8a|

-2. This will open a list of servers to which you can connect.
-By default, only “localhost” is listed.
+#.
+This will open a list of servers to which you can connect.
+By default, only "localhost" is listed.
 Click on the plus icon to add a new line to the list and type into the line the server address.

    .. image:: images/importinsight9.png

-3. When done, click Apply.
+#.
+When done, click *Apply*.

-4. Log in using the username and password provided.
+#.
+Log in using the username and password provided.

-5. In OMERO.insight, click on the Importer Icon |image10|\ in the toolbar.
+#.
+In OMERO.insight, click on the Importer Icon |image10|\ in the toolbar.

-6. Browse your local hierarchy in the left-hand pane of the importer, select single images or whole folders and add these to the Queue by clicking on the arrow \ |image11|\ icon.
+#.
+Browse your local hierarchy in the left-hand pane of the importer, select single images or whole folders and add these to the Queue by clicking on the arrow \ |image11|\ icon.

-7. In the Import Location window, select the target Project and Dataset (existing or create a new one) to import to.
+#.
+In the Import Location window, select the target Project and Dataset (existing or create a new one) to import to.

-8. Note: If no Dataset is selected or created, a new Dataset will be automatically created and named after the folder containing the images to be imported.
+#.
+Note: If no Dataset is selected or created, a new Dataset will be automatically created and named after the folder containing the images to be imported.

-9. Optional: Go to the Options tab
+#.
+Optional: Go to the *Options* tab

-    a.
-Click on |image12| to bring the Tag selection dialog.
+    - Click on |image12| to bring the Tag selection dialog.

-    b.
-Select the tag(s) on the left-hand side or create a new one.
+    - Select the tag(s) on the left-hand side or create a new one.

-    c.
-Click |image13| to move the tag(s) to the right-hand side.
+    - Click |image13| to move the tag(s) to the right-hand side.

-    d.
-Click Save.
+    - Click Save.

-10. Click on the Import button in the bottom-right corner of the Importer window.
+#.
+Click on the Import button in the bottom-right corner of the Importer window.
 You should see two progress bars for every image imported, Upload and Processing.

-11. Note: The import of the next image in the queue starts immediately after the Upload of the previous one is finished.
+#.
+Note: The import of the next image in the queue starts immediately after the Upload of the previous one is finished.
 The Processing phase of the import is done on the OMERO.server only, and can be finished while the next image(s) is/are being uploaded to the server.

-12. Once imports are finished, go back to the OMERO.insight main window and click the Refresh button |image14| above the right-hand pane.
+#.
+Once imports are finished, go back to the OMERO.insight main window and click the Refresh button |image14| above the right-hand pane.
 This will display the imported images inside the Dataset and/or Project you specified previously in the Import Location window.

-13. (demo only step) Now, the demonstrator will log out from OMERO.insight and log in again, this time as some other user and will show the import process again, this time importing a different set of images.
+#. (demo only step) Now, the demonstrator will log out from OMERO.insight and log in again, this time as some other user and will show the import process again, this time importing a different set of images.
 After this import, the two sets of images (belonging to two different users) will be shown in the webclient.

 **Import for another user**
 ===========================